nico/clangtut/tut.markdown

 Need to change include dir type to ignore stuff from system headers.

+Note that this does not find `static`s local to functions (which are globals, too).

 Tutorial 06: Doing semantic analysis with clang
 ---